deadc0de6/dotdrop/README.md

 ```

 Otherwise, simply install it from pypi as explained [above](#with-pypi)
-and get rid of the submodule:
+and get rid of the submodule as shown below:

 * move to the dotfiles directory where dotdrop is used as a submodule
 ```bash